 Elections are held during the June meeting.
 A candidate must win a majority vote to gain election.

 Monthly Employee Forum meetings are held on the first working Wednesday of each month.
-They are conducted in the Pleasants Family Assembly room of the Wilson Library at 9:15 am.
+They are conducted in the Hitchcock Multipurpose Room of the Sonja H. Stone Center at 9:15 am.
 Delegates take their place at the table with a nametag that is provided.

 During the meeting, delegates must be recognized by the Chair to speak.
 Delegates should identify themselves by name and division before speaking.